Back to Tennessee

 Tennessee Child Care Hosting Safe Harbor Act

-This bill provides immunity from civil liability for employers and host entities who allow child care providers to operate on their property, as long as the employer/host does not manage or control the provider.
+This bill provides immunity from civil liability for employers and host entities who allow child care providers to operate on their property, under certain conditions.

 What This Bill Does